locojoetive/PaperFighter/README.md

 After graduating from the University of Mannheim, I further experimented with Unity, implemented mobile controls, created levels, and build the project as a WebGL build.

+## Checkout Project
+If you want to checkout on this project, you should consider the following things:

+- Use Unity version: 2020.1.17f

 ## Build
 If you want to build this project, you should be aware of the following things